55 Best Hotels in Cape Town, South Africa

 $$$ | 6 Stephen St., Cape Town, 8001, South Africa

-In Dutch, welgelegen means "well situated," and this charming boutique hotel in two beautifully restored Victorian mansions is just that: nestled under Table Mountain in a quiet street just minutes away from city attractions.
-The spacious rooms are all individually and stylishly decorated with a mixture of African chic and romantic whimsy, and many have (at least partial) mountain views.
+In Dutch, welgelegen means "well situated," and this charming boutique guesthouse in two beautifully restored Victorian mansions is just that: nestled under Table Mountain in a quiet street just minutes away from the bustle of Kloof Street and close to the city center.
+The spacious rooms are all individually and stylishly decorated with a mixture of African chic and romantic whimsy, and many have (at least partial) mountain views (and about half have a private balcony).
 The pretty courtyard (with a small solar-heated plunge pool) and the gorgeous old library are great places to relax after a busy day, and on-site spa treatments are available.
-With many staff members having been here for well over 10 years, this four-star guesthouse prides itself on giving guests five-star service.
+It's one of the few boutique hotels in Cape Town that welcomes children of all ages.

 Pros